 One word: Himalaya.
 Nepal is a pilgrimage every walking devotee must make

 Life in Nepal adds new meaning to living on the edge, a delicate balance of high altitude, hard work and social festivities, all steeped heavily in ancient tradition.
 And although poor, Nepal’s culture is rich.
-It’s not hard to see why this is a haven for Buddhism, and you’ll come across monasteries, village temples, and prayer flags atop passes and houses wherever you go.
+It’s not hard to see why this is a haven for Buddhism, and you’ll come across monasteries, village stupas, and prayer flags atop passes wherever you go.
 The people leave an indelible impression too.

-Are you looking to book a Nepal tour with a group of your friends, family or other half?
+Are you looking to book a holiday with a group of your friends, family or other half?
 With our Private Group Adventures, you can now experience the Nepal trip with people who matter the most.
 Enjoy the freedom to travel with your own private group, including the flexibility to choose your departure date and add on days at the end of the trip, should you wish to extend your stay.
-So, if you’d like to celebrate your birthday with friends, a wedding anniversary or simply book a holiday to Nepal with the ones you love, just let us know your group size and dates, and we’ll do the rest.
+So, if you’d like to celebrate your birthday with friends, a wedding anniversary or simply book a Nepal holiday with the ones you love, just let us know your group size and dates, and we’ll do the rest.

 One year on since the earthquake that devastated Nepal struck, we sent our very own filmmaker Olly Pemberton out to the beautiful mountain nation to find out how the funds raised by our Emergency Appeal are being used to help remote communities where the big aid agencies don’t go.
 Whilst filming our 3-day Medical Camp in Thulopatel, he met hundreds of local people, many of whom had walked 2 days to attend the camp, and here he documents their stories…